-Most of the language extensions in Version 7.5 are upward-compatible with Version, 5 and almost all Version 5 and Version 6 Icon programs work properly under Version 7.5.
-However, some of the more implementationdependent aspects described in the Version 5 book are now obsolete.
-See Section 3.
-The differences between Version 7.0 and 7.5 are so minor that most users will not detect them.
+Most of the language extensions in Version 8 are upward-compatible with previous versions of Icon and most programs written for earlier versions work properly under Version 8.
+However, some of the more implementation-dependent aspects described in the Version 5 book are now obsolete.